uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/accessors.rst

      - Description
      - List of supported types
    * - row_accessor_
-     - Provides an access to the range of dataset rows as one :term:`contiguous
+     - Provides access to the range of dataset rows as one :term:`contiguous
        <Contiguous data>` and :term:`homogeneous <Homogeneous data>` block of memory.
      - :code:`homogen_table`, :code:`soa_table`, :code:`aos_table`,
        :code:`csr_table`, and their builders.
    * - column_accessor_
-     - Provides an access to the values range of a single column as one :term:`contiguous <Contiguous data>` and :term:`homogeneous <Homogeneous data>` block of memory.
+     - Provides access to the range of values within a single column as one :term:`contiguous <Contiguous data>` and :term:`homogeneous <Homogeneous data>` block of memory.
      - :code:`homogen_table`, :code:`soa_table`, :code:`aos_table`,